SLAM FOR HOPE 4

 SLAM FOR HOPE is Vancouver's annual charity pog tournament.
-Come October 22nd to revisit that classic game.
 See rare and exotic pogs and slammers.
 Raise money for BC Children's Hospital Foundation.
 Meet legendary champion pog players.
 And after it's over, walk away with your new personal pog collection.

 First, you do not need to bring pogs yourself!
 We have literally thousands to pick from.
 But if you have a set you want to slam with, bring it in!

-This year, we have two tournaments: individual and corporate.
+This year, we'll have two tournaments: individual and corporate.

 Individual is one-on-one fast-paced hard-slamming pog action!
 We've got prizes & glory for the winners.
 Entry fee is $15, all of which goes to BC Children's Hospital Foundation.
 If you get more pledges from supporters, that's great cause we'll also have a prize for biggest individual donator!

 Corporate is tag-team rumble, two players each representing some of Vancouver's best companies!
 Come and fight for your neo-corporate overlord's honour.
 Entry fees are also $15, with the highest-donating team getting a special award too!
 You can compete in both individual and corporate tournaments.

 Why hold a pog tournament now?
 Well, part of it is to raise money for BC Children's Hospital Foundation.
 But maybe it's just that the time of pogs has come again, inevitably, unstoppably.

 When pogs hit twenty years ago, they hit hard.
 Popularized by the Canada Games Company, cardboard circles covered with every image imaginable burst through playgrounds and malls, enrapturing kids.
 Schools banned them, people fought over them, every brand had them.
 But as suddenly as they rose, they fell, forgotten, left in closets and basements, soon to be remembered solely from a scene in the Simpsons.